Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection: Evaluations

 \subsection{Evaluation metrics}

-In this paper, we report the overall accuracy and macro-F1 scores of the models on datasets in different languages (Table \ref{tab:resultsonMFMD}).
-For other scenario-specific settings,we primarily report the macro-F1 scores for the true and false categories, as well as the arithmetic mean (AM) and mean absolute value (MAV) across the 22 models.
-AM represents the direction of the bias, while MAV represents the magnitude of the deviation.
+We report the overall accuracy and macro-F1 scores of the models on datasets in different languages (Table \ref{tab:resultsonMFMD}).
+For other scenario-specific settings, we primarily report the macro-F1 scores for the true and false categories, as well as the arithmetic mean (AM) and mean absolute value (MAV) across the 22 models.
+AM represents the direction of the bias, while MAV represents the magnitude of the deviation\footnote{Since this study focuses on how scenario conditioning affects binary judgments, macro-F1 is more appropriate for capturing scenario-induced variations in classification behavior.
+Absolute F1 can directly capture how each model’s decisions change under scenario injection.}.